 Other times a patient may just have one additional concern, but its explanation or cause may be hard to pinpoint.
 For example, fatigue is caused by a multitude of different things.
 Instead of explaining each cause, ordering tests will show your concern and save time.

-Lastly, don’t put off something that can be done now!
+Lastly, don't put off something that can be done now!
 This is the cornerstone of great time management skills.
-In order to stay on schedule, you must actually perform the tasks as you’ve scheduled them.
+In order to stay on schedule, you must actually perform the tasks as you've scheduled them.
 Putting things often can lead to a build-up of responsibilities and an inability to get everything you need done.
-Holding yourself accountable can be difficult, and if you’re particularly prone to delays, incentivize yourself!
+Another great way to avoid procrastination is to make sure that you don't let procrastination manage you .
+Holding yourself accountable can be difficult, and if you're particularly prone to delays, incentivize yourself!

 This goes along with setting goals for yourself, but you should add rewards to the mix that can motivate you to handle your responsibilities more effectively.
 For instance, don't let yourself go to lunch before certain tasks have been completed.